gajus/react-css-modules/README.md

 [React CSS Modules examples](https://github.com/gajus/react-css-modules-examples) repository includes a configuration example using [BrowserSync configuration using webpack-dev-server](https://github.com/gajus/react-css-modules-examples/blob/master/webpack.config.browsersync.js).

-Note that `webpackk-dev-server` program [does not write bundle files to the disk](https://github.com/webpack/webpack-dev-server/issues/62).
+Note that `webpack-dev-server` program [does not write bundle files to the disk](https://github.com/webpack/webpack-dev-server/issues/62).
 Use [write-file-webpack-plugin](https://github.com/gajus/write-file-webpack-plugin) plugin to force writing to the disk.
 This will enable BrowserSync to detect changes.

 ## Class Composition